atharvbyadav/HashGate-Authentication-System/README.md

 ## 🤝 Collaboration & Contributions

 I am open to collaboration if you have great ideas to implement!
-Feel free to **open issues**, **submit pull requests**, or discuss enhancements.
+Feel free to **open issues**, **submit pull requests** or discuss enhancements.
 Let's make **HashGate Authentication System** even better together! 💡🔧

 ## 📬 Contact